 Returning judicial discretion to judges

 Judicial discretion has eroded due to the politicization of law enforcement.
 Loss of discretion means that judges are compelled to deliver sentences that are often harsher than the crime committed.
 If discretion is given back to the courts, judges may have greater latitude in delivering a sentence that gives an individual in the system a chance to get his or her life back on track, rather than waste away in prison for years.
 BNC plans to return this discretion by first removing mandatory minimums both prospectively and retroactively.
 The Sentencing Commission has done all it can in adjusting sentencing guidelines and showing that retroactive relief does not impact public safety.
 Now Congress must act to obtain meaningful reform by eliminating mandatory sentencing requirements.
-BNC will act be moving away from mandatory minimum sentences that focus on penalizing non-violent offenders.
+BNC will move away from mandatory minimum sentences that focus on penalizing non-violent offenders.
 We will also work to decriminalize non-violent federal offenses while promoting greater guidance and review of criminal regulations promulgated by federal agencies, in order to guard against federal overreach.

 FIGHT FOR FAMILIES